 29er Mountain Bike Guide

+What is a 29er bike?
 What exactly makes 29ers so capable?
 What kind of riding are they best suited for?

 And most importantly, which one should you buy?